1. Classification Overview

 |---|---|---|

-The Division system (NEC Article 500) is the traditional classification method used in the United States.
-It divides hazardous areas into two divisions based on the likelihood of flammable atmospheres being present.
+The Division system is the traditional North American approach to area classification.
+It divides hazardous areas into two divisions based on the probability that a flammable gas or vapor concentration will be present.

 |---|---|---|